azurecitadel/azurecitadel.github.io/guides/cloudshell.md

 ## Cloud Shell Background

-You can access the Cloud Shell from
+You can access the Cloud Shell from:

 * the Azure portal (**>_**)
 * <https://shell.azure.com>